vladlu/wp-prod-core/README.md

   - For `uglifyjs` and `webpack` rules:

-    When a single `from` is used: it generates a file with the same name but with `.min` before the extension, so `file.css` generates `file.min.css`.
+    When a single `from` is used: it generates a file with the same name but with `.min` before its extension, so `file.css` will generate a `file.min.css` file.

+  - It uses browserslist with `cover 95%`.
+As for now, it can't be changed in a convenient way.

 #

-Version: 1.11.16
+Version: 1.12.0

 License: [MIT](https://github.com/vladlu/wp-prod/blob/master/LICENSE)